Pakistani cuisine: Rice dishes

 Biryani is a commonly served dish in Pakistan, and has many varieties, such as Lahori and Sindhi biryani.
 Tahiri, which is a vegetarian form of biryani, is also popular.
 All of the main dishes (except those made with rice) are eaten alongside bread.
-To eat, a small fragment of bread is torn off with the right hand and used to scoop and hold small portions of the main dish.
 Pickles made out of mangoes, carrots, lemon, and other fruits and vegetables are also commonly used to further spice up the food.

-In the Khyber-Pakhtunkhwa, feasts using mountains of spiced rice combined with pieces of slowly roasted lamb are often served for guests of honour.
-These kind of pulaos often contain dried fruit, nuts, and whole spices such as cloves, saffron and cardamom, Bannu pulao are also popular in the province, particularly in the southern region.